Volgograd

-Volgograd today is the site of The Motherland Calls, an 85 m high statue dedicated to the heroes of the Battle of Stalingrad, which is the tallest statue in Europe, as well as the tallest statue of a woman in the world.
+Volgograd today is the site of The Motherland Calls, an 85 m high statue dedicated to the heroes of the Battle of Stalingrad, which is the tallest statue in Europe, as well as the second tallest statue of a woman in the world.
 The city has many tourist attractions, such as museums, sandy beaches, and a self-propelled floating church.
 Volgograd was one of the host cities of the 2018 FIFA World Cup.